 American Gold Eagle Coins

-The American Gold Eagle is the one of two official US Mint gold coins (along with the Gold Buffalo Coins).
-These coins, like their silver counterpart, date back to 1986.
-Composed of 1 troy ounce in 22 karat gold form, Gold American Eagles include both silver and copper to provide the soft metal with some rigidity.
-That provides the coin with great wear-resistance against blemishes and cuts that are possible on more pure gold coins.
-Available in various size designations (1/10 oz, 1/4 oz, 1/2 oz, and 1 oz), each is guaranteed for content by the United States Government and carries currency designation as legal tender.
-Shop online anytime or call our trade desk at 1-800-294-8732.
-American Gold Eagle Coins are IRA eligible and a great addition to any investment.
+The American Gold Eagle is the one of two official US Mint gold bullion coins (along with the Gold Buffalo Coins).
+These official gold coins, like their counterpart - The Silver Eagle, date back to 1986.
+Composed of 1 troy ounce of gold weight overall, comprised in hardened 22 karat gold form, Gold American Eagle Coins include both silver and copper to provide the guaranteed soft gold metal content with some rigidity.
+That provides the gold coin with great wear-resistance against blemishes and cuts that are possible on more pure .999 fine gold coins.

-Buy the American Gold Eagle CoinThe American Gold Eagle is one of the most recognizable gold coins in the world today.
+The American Gold Eagle is one of the most recognizable gold coins in the world today.
 First produced in 1986, this coin features an image of Lady Liberty holding an olive branch and a torch in a classic design by Augustus Saint-Gaudens.
 Tucked into a corner of the design is the Capitol Building on the obverse.
-The name of the coin, however, comes from the design by Miley Busiek on the reverse side, which features a male eagle guarding his family.
+The name of the coin, however, comes from the design by Miley Busiek on the reverse side, which features a male bald eagle guarding his family.

-The reverse side of the coin also features the face value and weight of the coin.
+The reverse design of the coin also features the face value and weight of the coin.
 A 1 ounce American Gold Eagle, for example, will have a face value of $50 and state that it is 1 ounce of fine gold.
 First produced because of the Gold Coin Bullion Act of 1985, collectors and investors may also order coins in 1/10, 1/4, or 1/2 ounce sizes.

-Two forms of the American Gold Eagle are available.
+Two forms of the American Gold Eagles are available.
 The most common form is the brilliant-uncirculated [BU] striking, but proof forms of the coin are also available.
 Collectors and investors should assume these gold coins are BU unless the listing states that they are proof coins or circulated (back dated) coins.